 - Approved.
 A majority vote of the quorum determines that all criteria for IRB approval are met and that no changes are required.
 The approval letter will indicate if review of the project is required more often than annually based upon determination of the committee. - Approved Pending Modifications.
 A majority vote of the quorum determines that there are minor issues/changes that must be addressed before the project can begin.
 The IRB Coordinator will notify the investigator of the requested revisions in writing.
 Upon receipt of the investigator's response, the Chair will determine if the revisions are sufficient.
 If the Chair determines the revisions are insufficient, the investigator may be asked to make additional modifications.
 This process will repeat until the Chair determines that that issues/changes raised by the full committee have been adequately addressed. - Disapproved.
 A majority vote of the quorum determines that criteria for IRB approval have not been met.
 Only the Full Committee may disapprove a study.
 Institutional administrative officials may not override this decision. - Tabled.
-Criteria for a convened Full Committee Review are not met, and/or appropriate expertise is not available at the meeting. - Not Human Subjects Research.
+Criteria for a convened Full Committee Review are not met, and/or appropriate expertise is not available at the meeting. - Deferred for Re-review.
+If a majority vote of the quorum determines that the project does not require Full Committee Review, the IRB Coordinator will notify the investigator in writing that the investigator must submit an application for Exempt Status Review, Limited Review, or Expedited Review, as appropriate. - Not Human Subjects Research.
 If a majority vote of the quorum determines that the project does not meet the definition of research and/or does not involve human subjects, the IRB Coordinator will provide the investigator with a "Not Human Subjects Research" determination letter.

 Continuing Review.
-Continuing Review of all projects initially approved by Expedited Review and Full Committee Review is required at least annually.
+Continuing Review of all projects initially approved by Full Committee Review is required at least annually.
 The IRB may require more frequent review of a project depending on the nature of the study, the degree of risk involved to human subjects, and the vulnerability of the study population.
 The initial approval letter sent to investigators will include the date of approval and the date on which the project will expire without receiving approval of a Continuing Review application.
-The Continuing Review may occur via the Expedited or Full Committee Review process.
-Projects that receive Exempt Status are not required to apply for Continuing Review after initial approval by the IRB.